-- Identification and evaluation of theories of economic, social and political development, and how they help us understand and address complex issues, policies, practices and outcomes in global development. - A broad understanding of sociotechnical systems and scope of human activity globalized and revolutionized by technology, particularly in the current era of globalization. - Critical analyses of current global events and situations including an understanding of their historical contexts, in order to make appropriate policy decisions regarding global development. - Understanding of the implications of innovation and development in environments other than their own society and culture. - Appreciation of factors that differ in various cultural, political and social contexts. - Identification of problems, formulation of research agendas, and implementation of research.
+- Identification and evaluation of theories of economic, social and political development, and how they help us understand and address complex issues, policies, practices and outcomes in global development. - Critical analyses of current global events and situations including an understanding of their historical contexts, in order to make appropriate policy decisions regarding global development. - Understanding of the implications of innovation and development in a particular development sector. - Appreciation of factors that differ in various cultural, political and social contexts. - Identification and implementation of an applied study or project in the focal specialization area